Nelson Team Grants

 Please scan and email the signed application to LeRoy@LARobotics.org.

-Applications are due by Friday, September 22, 2023.
+Applications are due by Friday, September 26, 2025.

-Submit applications early to give your students more time to build and practice driving a robot before the first league session.
+Please submit applications early to give your students more time to build and practice driving a robot before the first league session.

 Bassett Elementary School was one of the first schools to receive a Nelson Team Grant.
 Bassett Elementary’s dynamic journey to the VEX Robotics World Championships in their second year is masterfully captured in this insightful and gripping documentary.
 As we follow the trials and triumphs of the small band of determined students, teachers and support staff, this video celebrates overcoming the challenges of the world with heart, spirit and teamwork.